sumanyurosha/udacity-secure-and-private-ai/60DaysOfUdacity.md

 1. Completed lesson 6.
 2. Done with the pre-processing of the dataset of Titanic problem.
 Will be trying out different models on it tomorrow.
 3. Link of problem: https://www.kaggle.com/c/titanic/data

+#Day 13:
+1. Submitted my first problem on Kaggle and got 75% accuracy!
+Super excited for it.
+There is a lot of scope of improvement and will work on it.